DaveBenham/VenomModules/README.md

 - yellow indicates the input is being oversampled
 - red indicates the input is not being oversampled

+### DPW alias supression
+Square and Saw waves have the highest high frequency harmonic content that can lead to more aliasing.
+To further reduce aliasing, VCO Lab uses DPW (Differentiated
+Polynomial Waveforms) when generating saw or pulse waves in audio mode.

+DPW does not work well at low frequencies due to single precision floating point limitations, so DPW processing is automatically disabled when low frequency audio rates are used.
+This point varies depending on the sample rate and amount of oversampling.

+DPW is always disabled when using any of the LFO modes, regardless the frequency.
+DPW is also disabled if the shape modulation is set to a morphing waveform, or one of the rectify modes.

+There is a context menu option to disable DPW entirely for all audio modes.

 ### DC (DC block) button
 This color coded button controls whether a high pass filter is applied to remove DC offset from all outputs
 - **Off** (dark gray - default)